andyquinterom/recuerdame/README.md

 ## Limitations & Caveats

 - **Handling Out-of-Range Inputs:** Choose your operating mode carefully.
-The default mode **will panic** on out-of-range inputs for maximum speed.
-If you need to handle such cases, use the `option` or `keep` modes, which introduce a small, but measurable, runtime check.
+The default mode (`fallback`) provides flexibility at the cost of a small runtime check.
+For performance-critical paths where out-of-range inputs are impossible, use `panic`.
+If out-of-range inputs are possible and need to be handled explicitly, use `option`.

 - **Compile Time & Binary Size:** Be mindful of your input ranges.
 A function like `#[precalculate(a = 0..=1000, b = 0..=1000)]` would try to create a table with over a million entries, drastically increasing compile time and binary size.